 Being a “universal language”, it is also possible to present the flow to customers and allow new members to make changes and add value to the processes.

-There is no point in implementing a great structure in the management of processes if these changes are not monitor through reliable indicators.
+There is no point in implementing a large structure in the management of processes if there is no monitoring of these changes through reliable indicators.

-In process management, the indicators have the function of identifying the points for improvement, assessing whether the expected objectives are being meet and speeding up decision making to increase efficiency.
+In process management, indicators have the function of identifying areas for improvement, assessing whether the expected objectives are being met and speeding up decision-making to increase efficiency.

 It is important to differentiate the concept of “metrics” and “indicators”.
-Metrics are the raw, numerical data that can quantified.
-The performance indicators (KPIs) are strategic information that shows whether the objectives are as planned.
+Metrics are the raw, numerical data that can be quantified.
+On the other hand, performance indicators (KPIs) are strategic information that show whether objectives are being met as planned.

 For example, customer satisfaction is an indicator.
 The number of complaints is one of the metrics that helps to understand this indicator.

-The types of performance indicators in process management can be divide into:
+The types of performance indicators in process management can be divided into:

 – Efficiency Indicators